Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ```PowerShell
 dotnet add package Azure.AI.TextAnalytics
 ```
-> Note: This version of the client library defaults to the `v3.1` version of the service.

 This table shows the relationship between SDK versions and supported API versions of the service: